ronnieholm/SPCalendarRecurrenceExpander/README.md

 type and web forms for creating either single events or recurrence events following a large number of patterns.

-For on-prem SharePoint, Microsoft added special CAML query support for programmatic expansion of recurrence events (although the feature is buggy).
-With SharePoint Online, on the other hand, recurrence expansion through CAML query is unsupported.
-You could reverse engineer the internal and undocumented CalendarService.ashx used by the calendar views.
+For on-prem SharePoint, Microsoft has added special CAML query support for programmatic expansion of recurrence events (though the feature is buggy).
+With SharePoint Online, however, recurrence expansion through CAML query has been disabled.
+Instead, the only out-of-the-box query expansion option is to reverse engineer the internal and undocumented CalendarService.ashx used by the calendar web part to render its views.

-Or you could use SPCalendarRecurrenceExpander which implements event recurrence expansion by working with the underlying calendar list items directly, i.e., it depends only on standard list item access.
+SPCalendarRecurrenceExpander, on the other hand, implements event recurrence expansion by working with the underlying calendar list items directly, i.e., it depends only on standard list item access.

 Use cases for SPCalendarRecurrenceExpander involve creating custom views on top of calendars, either presenting events from a single calendar or aggregating events across any number of calendars.
-The built-in SharePoint calendar supports aggregating only up to four calendars whereas SPCalendarRecurrenceExpander has no upper limit.
+For instance, the built-in SharePoint calendar supports aggregating only up to four calendars whereas SPCalendarRecurrenceExpander has no upper limit.
 Another use case would be exposing the expanded recurrence events via a web service for JavaScript consumption.